-There are 1,239 parcels of which all are assessable and owned by 969 stakeholders in the District.
+There are 151 parcels owned by 102 stakeholders in the proposed District.
 The map included in the District's Management District Plan gives sufficient detail to locate each parcel of property within the proposed District.

 DISTRICT ESTABLISHMENT AND PROPOSITION 218 COMPLIANCE